AntociM/El-mania/README.md

 A logged-in `user` has access to his own `Profile`.
 On the Profile page, the user can save/update his contact information, see order history, and change his account password.

-A site's `gues` has access to the store and can place an order without authentification.
+A site's `guest` has access to the store and can place an order without authentication.
 Guests will be updated via email.
 #### Home Page
 ##### Navigation